Leasaleh/TICTACTOE/README.md

 ## Description
 This is a simple Tic-Tac-Toe game implemented in Java.
 The game can be played between two human players or against a computer AI.
 The computer selects moves randomly.

-## Features
-- Play against another human or a computer.
-- Simple console-based interface.
-- Board displayed using a grid format.
-- Input validation for correct moves.
-- Win and draw detection.

 ## How to Play
 1. Run the program.